stefanvstein/stonehorse.candy/README.md

                       Trampoline::done);
 }
 ```
+The stop function will terminate the iterator, while recur will continue recursion without delivering a value to the iterator.

 New lazy iterables can easily be constructed by composing the dozen of functions already existing.
 Perhaps like: